Controlling the controllable

 Our approach includes:

-Public Relations: Our PR specialists secure high-impact coverage and thought leadership (guest articles) in national and top tier technology media, profiling organisations as innovative market leaders.
+Public Relations: Our PR specialists secure high-impact coverage and thought leadership in national and top-tier technology media, profiling organisations as innovative market leaders.
 Our secret weapon is that we are the best newsjackers around, which allows us to inject our clients into timely news cycles while proactive pitching places key messages in leading publications.

 Content: Resonance creates bingeable, snackable content optimised for search and shares.
 Branded and ghost-written long-form articles, blogs, infographics, and more, tell client stories that move audiences along the path to purchase.